joshirahul05/Customer-Churn-Analysis/README.md

-Project Overview
+Project Overview:
 This project analyzes customer data to identify factors that lead to customer churn.
-📂 Dataset Features
+📂 Dataset Features:
 CustomerId
 Gender
 Age